linuxboot/book/implementation/README.md

 Start with a board running standard UEFI and proceed from "zero changes to FLASH" to "max changes" in 4 steps:

-+ Boot from USB stick via UEFI shell command _or_ netboot (zero changes)
++ Boot from USB stick via UEFI shell command _or_ NetBoot (zero changes)
 + Find a way to read flash and write flash
 + Understand the flash layout
-+ Prepare linux kernel and initrd/initramfs payload.
++ Prepare Linux kernel and initrd/initramfs payload.
 + Replace UEFI Shell code section with Linux kernel and associated initrd (change part of one thing)
 + Remove as many DXEs as possible (change by removal).
 This change: